Home

 Paul and Madeline were living at 493 Westminster Road in Union when he died on September 3, 1961 at the age of 62.
 He is buried with his sister Helen R. (McMenamin) Schaaf at Graceland Memorial Park, next to Jack and Gigi.

-Madeline's third husband Richard McDonald was born February 26, 1902 in Newark.
+Madeline's third husband Richard Arthur McDonald was born February 26, 1902 in Newark.
 He was a roofer who worked for Essex County, retiring in 1972.
 He was 5' 3" tall and weighed 150 pounds.
 He had blue eyes and brown hair, with a ruddy complexion.
 Madeline was 70 years old when she married Richard in August of 1975.
 He and Madeline lived in Lavallette, New Jersey before moving to Florida in 1981.
 He was 84 when he died in Boynton Beach, Florida on October 8, 1986, one day before Madeline's 82nd birthday.
 He was buried at Saint Catherine's Cemetery in Sea Girt, New Jersey.

 Madeline died June 26, 1998 in Miami, Florida, at the age of 93.
 She is buried somewhere in Florida.